 If you’re like wait a minute.. eggs and lemon?
 Sounds weird, I thought the same thing.
 I don’t love that eggy taste, but trust me.
 We only use the yolks and it doesn’t taste like eggs at all.

 Lemon curd can be used for so many things too.
 My favorites are putting it on scones (my Vanilla Cream Scones), as a topping for vanilla ice cream, and in my lemon babka.
-Personally, I put mine directly into the freezer after it’s set in the refrigerator.
+Personally, I put mine in a mason jar, then directly into the freezer after it’s set in the refrigerator.
 It will keep for months there, and you don’t have to unfreeze it to use it.
 It won’t freeze completely solid and I just take it out when I want to add it to something, scoop what I need and back in it goes.

 It’s quick, it’s easy, it’s better than store bought.
 What are you waiting for?